 Ayman Sadiq self-funded the 10 Minute School for the first few years.
 He later got support from telecom operator Robi Axiata Ltd and the ICT Ministry of Bangladesh.
 In 2017, they collaborated with the Government to make their digital content available to more than 4000 government schools in the country.
 Their video lessons are used by government school teachers as tools for teaching in the classroom.
 They also developed a business-to-business model where they make dedicated training apps and modules for several corporates, their biggest client being Unilever.

 You may also like to read: How this girl transformed education in tribal villages of Gujarat via Community participation.

 The 10 Minute School project has a team of 52 students who are working relentlessly towards reaching their goals and it is the never-ending effort of this team that keeps it running.
 They also have a ton of interns and freelance writers from all over the country working for this initiative.
 Their efforts gained nationwide as well as worldwide recognition.
 They received the BRAC Manthan Award, YSSE Impactful Project of the Year Award, the Swiss Embassy Award for Social Impact, DYDF Award for being a Youth Icon, and the Slush Regional Winner award.
 Ayman Sadiq also went onto win the Queen’s Young Leaders Award 2018, got listed in the Forbes Asia Under 30, and got awarded the best e-learning award from the Asia Pacific ICT Alliance for his school.

-What started as a mere thought by a concerned Bangladeshi youth has now turned into an educational revolution in the country.
-The 10 Minutes School plans to stay completely free for students forever and wants to reach all government schools in Bangladesh with their innovative content.
+What started as a mere thought by a concerned Bangladeshi youth has now turned into an educational revolution.
+The 10 Minutes School plans to stay completely free for students forever.
+It wants to reach all government schools in Bangladesh with its innovative content.
 Ayman has come a long way from being a tutor at a coaching class to being a flag bearer of alternative education in the world.